wakeuplabs-io/opraas/docs/research.md

 ## Risks and uncertainties

-- Given the Cloud Raas cli that makes it super easy to deploy new chains with optimism stack the marketplace will try to cover those who don't want any involvement with infrastructure running.
+- Given the cli that makes it super easy to deploy new chains with optimism stack the marketplace will try to cover those who don't want any involvement with infrastructure running.
 - There may be security concerns regarding key manager as we don't have any other way around giving away keys for services like batcher, proposer, etc. We aim for honesty and rely on the power of reputation and L1Proxy and L2Proxy admin roles power to mitigate damages.
 - Providing a proper proof of execution of services may be challenging, we aim to cover a broad case but malicious actors may still have work arounds.

+## Roadmaps

+At this point we want

+Stipulated times:

+- Contracts development: 2-3 weeks
+- Contracts integrations (meaning cronjob for vendors to call oracle and UI integration) 2-3 weeks

+If decentralized marketplace is not pursued we can instead:

+- Generate tutorials, explanations of chain configs
+- Add more extras like data availability, paymaster setup, bridge ui, etc
+- Add more cloud providers, for instance GCP and Azure